 Only a third of Africans believe that votes in elections are always counted fairly, according to a survey conducted by Afrobarometer.
 As many an African can attest, this is a major problem as a disputed poll can become tinder for violent protests and instability, and a despondent public’s faith in democratic processes diminishes and participation in polls suffers.

 Afrobarometer, a pan-African, nonpartisan research network, uses the surveys as a way to gauge public attitudes on democracy, governance, economic conditions, and related issues across more than 30 countries in Africa.

-Several incumbent presidents, including Edgar Lungu of Zambia, Uganda’s Yoweri Museveni and Ali Bongo Ondimba of Gabon managed to keep their positions despite arrests, instability and protests.
+Last year, Ghana – the so-called “African beacon of democracy” – elected Nana Akufo-Addo as its new president.
+Yoweri Museveni and Ali Bongo Ondimba of Gabon managed to keep their positions despite arrests, instability and protests.
 Gambia’s Yahya Jammeh, who held power for 22 years, conceded defeat on live television, only to backtrack days later, vehemently rejecting the outcome of the elections.

 Here are the key elections to watch and a handy calendar produced by the Electoral Institute for Sustainable Democracy in Africa (EISA) as millions of Africans embark on their democratic journey by conducting presidential, legislative and municipal elections.

 Democratic Republic of the Congo – TBC The DRC is the fourth most populous nation in Africa, and free and fair elections in the mineral-rich country could bolster democracy in other parts of sub-Saharan Africa.
 Tensions in the DRC boiled over in September 2016 when it became apparent that President Joseph Kabila intended to amend the Constitution to extend his term.